 Don’t get overwhelmed with the list.
 This mini cake does come together rather seamlessly, if you plan ahead.

 - All-purpose flour – I’ve only test the recipe with AP flour.

-- Baking soda and powder – we are using both to get the lift in the cake and balance the acidity in the cocoa powder and sour cream.
-And too much baking powder can make things taste bitter – so we complement it with a little baking soda.
+- Baking soda and powder – We are using both to get the lift in the cake and balance the cocoa powder and sour cream.

 - Granulated sugar – I’ve only tested with good old white table sugar.